Image by @mischiefmaple

 Ultimately, the Border Collie is loving, obedient, and eager to please.
 They are fiercely loyal and will form a very strong bond with their family.
 If you can commit the time and energy into proper training, and provide your them with satisfactory daily exercise, your Border Collie will be the greatest, most intelligent pet you've ever had!

 Image by @thesecretlifeofjorypets

-Fill the this bouncy ball with some of your dog's kibble to keep their mind busy and occupied.
+Hide some of your dog's kibble or treats in the nooks and crannies to keep their mind busy and occupied.